vinodpandey/treeio/README.markdown

 Modifications
 ==============
 Updated treeio to add vagrant files for virtualbox.
 This makes the DEV environment setup quick, easy and less error-prone for newbies :).
+Using https://github.com/vinodpandey/linux-dev-box

 Added
 + conf